 YES!!
 Nothing makes a camper's day like receiving a letter from home.
 Parents are encouraged to write their camper regularly while he or she is at camp.
 To help you save on postage, you can "pre-write" your message and drop them off with us on Check-In day.
-We will deliver mail collected at Check-In throughout the Monday-Thursday.
-Please label specific days of the week for your letter if so desired.
+We will deliver mail collected at Check-In throughout the week.
 Mail is distributed daily around lunchtime.